 - American College of Healthcare Sciences (Herbal Studies, 2003-2007)

-- Dozens of local and regional herbal classes and workshops and regular attendance at the annual Southeast Women’s Herbal Conference (vendor) in Black Mountain, NC, and the Midsouth Women’s Herbal Conference (staff) in Mentone, AL.
+- Dozens of local and regional herbal classes and workshops and regular attendance at the annual Southeast Women’s Herbal Conference (vendor), and the Midsouth Women’s Herbal Conference (leadership team).

 - Hundreds of hours of self study.